-It goes without saying that when an alcoholic or addict seeks treatment from a private rehab clinic such as the Providence Projects, they have reached breaking point, and most family ties will be under a lot of strain.
+It goes without saying that when an alcoholic seeks treatment from a an alcohol rehab clinic such as the Providence Projects, they have reached breaking point, and most family ties will be under a lot of strain.
 Some of the most significant ways in which addiction affects the family are listed below:

 1. Loss of Trust

 Lies, deceit and manipulation are the hallmarks of addiction.
 Addicts are not likely to follow through on their word, their promises to do differently, or their agreements to change.
 This only causes further strain to relationships.
 It’s important to remember that addicts do tend to want to honour the promises they make, but the effects of addiction make it extremely difficult.
 The loss of trust on the part of partners, children, parents and siblings is huge – and often results in dysfunctional and broken relationships.